orkes-io/docs/docs/developer-guides/scheduling-workflows.md

 :::note Notes

 * The schedules are all based on the **UTC** timezone.
 However, you can view the corresponding local browser time.
-* The scheduler supports up to a second granularity - however, this is on a best-effort basis.
-A minimum of a 30 seconds gap is recommended as the cadence for workflow scheduling.
 * A workflow can be invoked by any number of schedules.
 * Execution history is maintained up to a configured maximum limit (Default of 1000 executions per schedule).
 * When there are a large number of schedules, you must adjust the server capacity to manage the load.